ckkz-it/underlinedef-jquery/readme.md

-#Underline Definitions

-Underline Definitions 1.0.0 by Andrey Laguta.
+# Underline Definitions 1.0.0 by Andrey Laguta

 Create underline definitions for your choosed words and definitions.